jwang1122/java/doc/java.md

 ## Unit test
 ❓What is Unit Test?
->✔️A unit is a specific piece of code to be tested, such as a function or a class.
+>✔️A unit is a specific piece of code to test other unit code block, such as a function or a class.
 Unit tests are then other pieces of code that specifically exercise the code unit with a full range of different inputs, including boundary and edge cases.

 ```mermaid
 graph TB